red-gate/level-up-academy/web-training/TypeScript/Unit 5 - Type Manipulation/Instructions.md

 Then `type FeatureOptions = OptionsFlags<FeatureFlags>` is `type FeatureOptions { darkMode: boolean; newUserProfile: boolean }`

+- Run through the code examples in Ex2 and make sure you understand the concepts.

 ## Exercise 3: Conditional types (Mark)